johanhedin/sdrx/README.md

     $ ./sdrx --rf-gain 30 122.455

 The defaults for audio gain and squelsh level should be good as is.
-RF gain can be adjusted according to the local radio environment.
+RF gain can be adjusted according to the local signal environment.
 Also note that `sdrx` use quite narrow filters so if your dongle does not have a TCXO, take your time to find out the proper frequency correction and supply that with the --fq-corr option.

 Support for multiple channels are available as well.
-Just list the channels as arguments (due to the fixed sampling frequency used, they must fit inside a 1MHz band):
+Just list the channels as arguments (due to the fixed sampling frequency currently used, they must fit inside a 1MHz band):

     $ ./sdrx --rf-gain 40 118.105 118.280 118.405 118.505